mpriestley/dream-analysis/README.md

-# Quantitative analysis of dreams
+# Description of tool
-Here is a quick summary of what the script does:
+This script runs quantitative analysis of an individual's dream diary.
+Here's what it does:
-* Takes a text file containing a collection of dreams and quantifies their contents using a LIWC dictionary.
+* **Quantifies the contents of the diary** using a LIWC dictionary.
 This gives the frequency of words related to categories like cognitive processes, positive/negative emotions, social interactions, sensory experiences etc.
-* Compares these scores to those derived from dreams of the general population.
+* **Compares these scores to those derived from the general population**.
 This makes the scores meaningful by showing which aspects of an individual's dream life are statistically different from the baselines found by researchers.
-* Graphically plots changes in the content of dreams over time.
+* **Graphically plots changes in the content of dreams over time**.
 This can be used to explore the temporal development of specific themes (e.g. changes in emotional valence over several months/years)
-* Automatically extracts named entities (people, places) and plots a network of relations, where nodes represent names and links represent the occurrence of these entities together in the same dream.
+* **Plots a network of named entities** (people, places), where nodes represent names and links represent the occurrence of these entities together in the same dream.

-I suggest having a corpus of at least 100 diary entries to work with.
-The repository includes an example dream diary.
+I suggest having a corpus of at least 100 diary entries to work with (the repository includes an example dream diary).
-The script can be tweaked to work with a normal diary or expressive writing, where baselines from the general population can be added for comparison.
+The functionality can be adapted to work on a normal diary, by adding the LIWC population baselines for expressive writing. (please email me if this would be useful to you!)

 # User Guide
-At the moment, the analysis script doesn't have a user interface.
+At the moment, the analysis script doesn't have a user interface.<br/>
-You need to go inside "dreamy.py" to adapt it & run :)
+You need to go inside the main script **"dreamy.py"** to adapt it & run.<br/>

+I've marked the bits you can change with a #TODO tag.<br/>
-Specify the file name of the dream diary you want to analyse.
+First, specify the file name of the dream diary you want to analyse.
 ```
 with open ('my_dreams.txt', "r") as myfile:
 ```